karolosk/iai/Readme.md

 * LOG_LEVEL= Describes from which logging level the logs will appear in the console or written in the log file

-* DATABASE_URI = Database uri which will be used for the application.
+* DATABASE_URI = Database uri which will be used for the application. **(You need to change this)**
-    * In the case you have Postgres already installed change the values with your own (e.g Assuming you have a default Postgres installation, with user admin and password admin, and you have created a database called iai_assesement for the application then this should be set as: postgres://admin:admin@localhost:5432/iai_assesement)
+    * Assuming you have Postgres already installed change the values with your own (e.g Assuming you have a default Postgres installation, with user admin and password admin, and you have created a database called iai_assesement for the application then this should be set as: postgres://admin:admin@localhost:5432/iai_assesement)

-In the case that you do not have access in a Postgres server

 As soon as you are ready with your environment (installed dependencies, .env file) simply run in your project directory: